iamsrp/dexter/README.md

         }
 }
 ```
 You can see the different hardware devices in `alsamixer`, via F6.
 You might also need to set the Audio Output in the System settings in `raspi-config` to your preference.
+On the StarFive board the built-in audio-out doesn't currently work and using a USB audio adapter seems wonky too.

 For input, Coqui supports Tensorflow Light and it does a pretty decent job of recognition in near realtime.
 Vosk is also a more recent speech-to-text engine which seems to work well.

+OpenAI's Whisper requires PyTorch to run and this is only available on the Pi 64bit OS.
+However it's not very fast and takes about 4x realtime to decode audio; using a remote server for it is recommended.

+For the StarFive VisionFive2 there's only really early Ubuntu support and most third-party libraries don't have RISC-V versions as yet.
+PocketSphinx seems to work as a SST engine but is very slow (10x realtime).
+So you probably want to run Whisper on a remote server just like you would for the Pi.

 The Pi also has some really great, and cheap, HATs which can be used for user feedback on status (see below).
 The current code supports a couple of these but adding support for new ones is pretty easy, should you be feeling keen.

 ## Configuration